-- ★6 in Arts options - ★9 in Science options from the Options List below - ★21 in options from the Options List below or options approved by an advisor.
+★9 in Science options from the Options List below★21 in options from the Options List below or options approved by an advisor.

-1At least ★3 must be in a course with a laboratory component.
-Honors students must take at least ★6 in a laboratory research project course (honors thesis).
+'At least $\star 3$ must be in a course with a laboratory component.
+Honors students must take at least $\star 6$ in a laboratory research project course (honors thesis).
 Approved project courses are BIOL 499 and MMI 499.
-Therefore, Honors students need take only ★15 from third Options List below.
+Therefore, Honors students need take only $\star 15$ from third Options List below.